 Forecast

-One of the greatest features that almost no one use I want to highlight in this WriterZen review is the ability to forecast estimated sales from SEO content marketing campaigns.
+One of the greatest features that almost no one uses, and I want to highlight it in this WriterZen review, is the ability to forecast estimated sales from SEO content marketing campaigns.

 Unlike Traffic Cost in Semrush, WriterZen lets you forecast the revenue from search traffic.
-Existing CTR rates are industry standard averages based on statistics.
-You can modify CTA stats, conversion rate, conversion value, and targeted monthly goals to get suggestions.
+Existing CTR rates are industry-standard averages based on statistics.
+To get suggestions, you can modify CTA stats, conversion rate, conversion value, and targeted monthly goals.

 Export

-Like you can import keywords and blog post content to WriterZen, and you can export data from WriterZen.
+For example, you can import keywords and blog post content to WriterZen and export data from WriterZen.

 Tutorials and webinars

 WriterZen team has improved the knowledge base over the previous months, and blog articles have been added.
 Moreover, the WriterZen dashboard includes workflow templates and tutorials on every tool.
-The WriterZen team holds webinars every month where you can ask questions online from the WriterZen team for free.
+The WriterZen team holds webinars every month, during which you can ask questions online from the WriterZen team for free.

 Plus, WriterZen shares informative graphics and sheets to help you understand how to produce content that Google and people love, such as this Zen Matrix framework.